On certain partition bijections related to Euler's partition problem: Combinatorial proofs of Theorems 3 and a generalization.

+First we briefly outline a proof of \cref{thm:oldone} that first appeared in \cite{Pathak}.
+For convenience of notation we deal with the $d=2$ case here, but the proof for general $d$ is identical.
+We show that the set of partitions $c'(n)$ of $n$ where at least one part is even, and the set of partitions $e'(n)$ where at least one part is repeated, have the same cardinality.
+Here we get a richer family of bijections that in the case of \cref{thm:conj3} whose proof follows later, where we fix the number of parts that are even and the number of parts that are repeated.

+\begin{proof}[Outline of proof of \cref{thm:oldone}:] As stated before, without loss of generality we just consider the case $d=2$.
+Consider any partition in the set $c'(n)$.
+In each matrix of the form $M^{(x,\lambda)}$, within in each diagonal $D_k$ we permute all the elements so that the element in the cell $(k,0)$ goes to any other arbitrary cell within the same diagonal $D_k$, and the element in the cell $(0,k)$ is taken to the cell $(k,0)$.
+This gives us an element of $e'(n)$.
+The inverse map just takes the inverse permutations in each of the diagonals in each of the matrices of the form $M^{(x,\lambda)}$.
+It is easily verified that we have a bijection, whatever permutations we choose to take in each of these diagonals. \end{proof}

-We will begin with the proof of \cref{thm:conj3}.
-By looking at the matrix construction from \cite{Pathak}, the proof will be immediate.
+We begin with the proof of \cref{thm:conj3}.
+By looking at these matrix constructions, the idea borrowed from \cite{Pathak}, the proof will be immediate.

-\begin{proof}[Proof of \cref{thm:conj3}] Consider the set $A_{j}(n)$ of partitions that have exactly $k$ distinct even parts.
+\begin{proof}[Proof of \cref{thm:conj3}:] Consider the set $A_{k}(n)$ of partitions that have exactly $k$ distinct even parts.
 The binary description of the number of appearances of each of these distinct even parts are distributed among $k$ different columns in total, distributed among one or more of the matrices constructed above.
+Every other column with index $j\geq 1$ in any of the matrices has all elements 0.
 Thus we are only concerned with columns with indices $j\geq 1$ whereas $\text{column}_0$ (corresponding to $j=0$) may have any number of entries that are $1$.

 For each of the filled columns, push each entry of the specific column diagonally one place down and left $(i.e \ (i,j)\to (i+1,j-1))$, and for each $i\geq 1$, take the $(i,0)$ entry (entries in the $\text{column}_0$) to the $(0,i)$ entry (entries in $\text{row}_{0}$), and keep the $(0,0)$ entry constant.
-It is clear that this is a bijection, taking an element of $A_{k}(n)$ to an element of $B_{k}(n)$, which is the set of partitions where exactly $k$ different parts are repeated as the set $B_{k}(n)$ . \end{proof}
+It is clear that this is a bijection, taking an element of $A_{k}(n)$ to an element of $B_{k}(n)$, which is the set of partitions where exactly $k$ different parts are repeated.
+The inverse map takes, for each $i\geq 1$, the entries of cell $(i,j)$ to the $(i-1, j+1)$'th cell, keeps the $(0,0)$'th entry constant, and for each $j\geq 1$, takes the element in $(0,j)$'th cell to the $(j,0)$ cell. \end{proof}